Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 These types of architectures are described in this section.

 A well articulated business architecture is the cornerstone for a successful outcome of the overall Enterprise Architecture.
-It defines the business drivers, the business strategy, operational models, goals and objectives that the organisation needs to achieve to transition in a potentially competitive and disruptive business environment.
+It defines the business drivers, the business strategy, operational models, goals and objectives that the organization needs to achieve to transition in a potentially competitive and disruptive business environment.
 Architects working in the other architecture disciplines need to understand the Business Architecture as the basis for their own architecture descriptions and as a guide to the business outcomes that have to be achieved.

 The business architecture will typically consist of a description of the baseline and target architectures, with a series of transitions defined that can be executed and that would be described on Roadmap diagrams.